 Considering our footprint on the environment is a responsible, simple way that will have huge impacts.
 By trying to be a more sustainable traveler, we can easily achieve this goal.

 It is our own choice to start our travels wisely.
-We can search lodges and hotels before stepping on the road.
+We can search for lodges and hotels before stepping on the road.
 It is better to stay at accommodations where eco-friendly practices are offered or to take a bike tour.
 We can find information about public transportation and the recycling system of the destination.

 It is our own choice to be a part of slow traveling and decrease our carbon footprint.
-To go in fewer places and staying more in each is also a great choice in order to be a more sustainable traveler.
+To be a more sustainable traveler, we can go to fewer places and staying more in each one.

 Last but not least, it is our own choice to choose our tour operators.
 We can find operators that care about environmentally-friendly practices and are active in this regard.
-We can simply ask them if they do any particular affairs to protect nature and preserve cultural heritages, we can ask them to explain the type of accommodations they provide and if they employ local guides or any other similar questions.
+We can ask them if they do any particular affairs to protect nature and preserve cultural heritages, we can ask them to explain the type of accommodations they provide and if they employ local guides or any other similar questions.